Chewing gum: History

 The cultural tradition of chewing gum seems to have developed through a convergent evolution process, as traces of this habit have arisen separately in many early civilizations.
 Each early precursor to chewing gum was derived from natural growths local to the region and was chewed purely out of the instinctual desire to masticate.
 Early chewers did not necessarily desire to derive nutritional benefits from their chewable substances but at times sought taste stimuli and teeth cleaning or breath-freshening capabilities.

 Chewing gum in many forms has existed since the Neolithic period.
 5,000-year-old chewing gum made from birch bark tar, with tooth imprints, has been found in Kierikki in Finland.
 The tar from which the gums were made is believed to have antiseptic properties and other medicinal benefits.
 It is chemically similar to petroleum tar and is in this way different from most other early gum.
 The Mayans and Aztecs were the first to exploit the positive properties of gum; they used chicle, a natural tree gum, as a base for making a gum-like substance and to stick objects together in everyday use.
 Forms of chewing gum were also chewed in Ancient Greece.
 The Ancient Greeks chewed mastic gum, made from the resin of the mastic tree.
 Mastic gum, like birch bark tar, has antiseptic properties and is believed to have been used to maintain oral health.
 Both chicle and mastic are tree resins.
 Many other cultures have chewed gum-like substances made from plants, grasses, and resins.

 Although chewing gum can be traced back to civilizations worldwide, the modernization and commercialization of this product mainly took place in the United States.
 The American Indians chewed resin made from the sap of spruce trees.
 The New England settlers picked up this practice, and in 1848, John B. Curtis developed and sold the first commercial chewing gum called The State of Maine Pure Spruce Gum.
 In this way, the industrializing West, having forgotten about tree gums, rediscovered chewing gum through the First Americans.
 Around 1850 a gum made from paraffin wax, a petroleum product, was developed and soon exceeded the spruce gum in popularity.
 To sweeten these early gums, the chewer would often make use of a plate of powdered sugar, which they would repeatedly dip the gum in to maintain sweetness.
-William Semple filed an early patent on chewing gum, patent number 98,304, on 28 December 1869.
+William F. Semple, a dentist from Mount Vernon, Ohio, filed an early patent on chewing gum, patent number 98,304, on 28 December 1869.
+Semple's gum was intended to clean the teeth and strengthen the chewer's jaw.
+It was not a sweet treat; ingredients included chalk and powdered licorice root.
+Charcoal was also suggested as a "suitable" ingredient in the patent.